09/09/2020 by GOLDI JACQUES-MAYNES

 Why am I seeing an increase in neck and back pain in teens?

 Are they lazy slackers who just lean over their phones all the time?
-I know as a frustrated working mother of teens, I feel resentful of the fact that they haven’t been doing much of anything this year.
+I know as a frustrated working mother of teens, I feel resentful of the fact that they hadn't been doing much of anything over the last year.
 Am I being too judgmental, or is using technology causing this uptick in teenage pain?
 Being the science nerd I am, I did some research to answer these questions.